Roast Beef Sliders with Horseradish Sauce Recipe

 - You can also use Hawaiian rolls if you like.
 They are a bit sweeter than we prefer, but my sister goes crazy over them.
 So, by all means, get what you like.

-- You can also use Havarti, Swiss, Muenster, or white cheddar cheese.
+- Havarti, Swiss, Muenster, or white cheddar cheese can also be used.

 - Not a fan of horseradish?
-Try a spicy brown mustard, Dijon, or even honey mustard.
+Try spicy brown mustard, dijon mustard, or even honey mustard.

 These are great just by themselves!
 But you can serve it with chips, fries, or even salad.

 You may prep the entire dish (sauce included), wrap the unbaked sliders tightly with plastic wrap, and store them in the refrigerator for up to 12 hours before baking.
-I recommend removing it from the fridge at least one hour before baking.
+I recommend removing it from the fridge at least 30 minutes before baking.

-Store any leftovers in an air-tight container in the refrigerator for up to 3 days.
-Reheat in a 300 degree F oven, covered with aluminum foil for 15 to 20 minutes.
+Store any leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat in a 300-degree F oven, covered with aluminum foil for 15 to 20 minutes.
+Or reheat single servings in the microwave.

 Roast Beef Sliders with Horseradish Sauce Recipe